Cauliflower Ear · What Is It, Causes, Treatment, and More

 What causes cauliflower ear?

 Less frequently, cauliflower ear can occur due to non-traumatic inflammatory injury of the perichondrium, such as relapsing polychondritis.
-Relapsing polychondritis is a rheumatologic disorder, in which connective tissue and cartilage is inflamed and destroyed in various parts of the body, including the ears, nose, joints, heart, and lungs.
-Relapsing polychondritis is a rare and potentially life-threatening disorder, predominantly affecting adults 40 to 50 years of age.
+Relapsing polychondritis is a rheumatologic disorder, in which connective tissue and cartilage are inflamed and destroyed in various parts of the body, including the ears, nose, joints, heart, and lungs.
+Relapsing polychondritis is a rare and potentially life-threatening disorder, predominantly affecting adults aged 40 to 50.

 What are the signs and symptoms of cauliflower ear?